 Both telemarketing and debt collection are, quite literally, risky businesses.
 Both fields are highly regulated, governed by complex legislation, and subject to potentially expensive penalties and litigation.
 Compliance in either field is complicated enough on its own but compliance for debt collectors who use telephone solicitation in order to conduct their business imposes difficulties to an extent beyond the mere sum of the complexities of either field on its own.

 Telephone solicitation for the purposes of debt collection requires maintaining compliance with four different, interrelated laws.
 The Telephone Consumer Protection Act (TCPA) and the Fair Debt Collection Practices Act (FDCPA) have specific rules directly relevant to telemarketing collections; while the Fair Credit Reporting Act (FCRA) and the Truth In Lending Act (TILA) apply to the credit industry more generally.

-We offer a number of compliance solutions that could be especially useful for collections professionals.
+We offer a number of debt collection compliance solutions that could be especially useful for collections professionals.